Dodola and Perperuna: Ritual

 South Slavs and non-Slavic peoples alike used to organise the Perperuna/Dodola ritual in times of spring and especially summer droughts, where they worshipped the god/goddess and prayed to him/her for rain (and fertility, later also asked for other field and house blessings).
 The central character of the ceremony of Perperuna was usually a young boy, while of Dodola usually a young girl, both aged between 10–15 years.
-Purity was important, and sometimes to be orphans.
-They would be naked, but were not anymore in latest forms of 19-20th century, wearing a skirt and dress densely made of fresh green knitted vines, leaves and flowers of Sambucus nigra, Sambucus ebulus, Clematis flammula, Clematis vitalba, fern and other deciduous shrubs and vines, small branches of Tilia, Oak and other.
-The green cover initially covered all body so that the central person figure was almost unrecognizable, but like the necessity of direct skin contact with greenery it also greatly decreased and was very simple in modern period.
-They whirled and were followed by a small procession of children who walked and danced with them around the same village and fields, sometimes carrying oak or beech branches, singing the ritual prayer, stopping together at every house yard, where the hosts would sprinkle water on chosen boy/girl who would shake and thus sprinkle everyone and everything around it (example of "analogical magic"), hosts also gifted treats (bread, eggs, cheese, sausages etc., in a later period also money) to children who shared and consumed them among them and sometimes even hosts would drink wine, seemingly as a sacrifice in Perun's honor.
+Purity was important, and sometimes they were orphans.
+Initially, they were naked, but by the 19th and 20th centuries, the wore a skirt and dress made of fresh green knitted vines, leaves and flowers of Sambucus nigra, Sambucus ebulus, Clematis flammula, Clematis vitalba, fern, small branches of Tilia, Oak and other deciduous shrubs and vines.
+The greenery initially covered all the body, so that the central figure was almost unrecognizable, but like the necessity of direct skin contact with greenery, it also decreased and became very simple in the modern period.
+They whirled and were followed by a small procession of children who walked and danced with them around the same village and fields, sometimes carrying oak or beech branches.
+They sang the ritual prayer and stopped at every house yard together, where the hosts would sprinkle water on chosen boy/girl, who would shake and thus sprinkle everyone and everything around it (example of "analogical magic").
+The hosts also gifted treats (bread, eggs, cheese, sausages etc., in a later period also money) to the children, who shared and consumed them.
+Sometimes, even hosts would drink wine, seemingly as a sacrifice in Perun's honor.
 The chosen boy/girl was called by one of the name variants of the ritual itself, however in Istria was also known as Prporuš and in Dalmatia-Boka Kotorska as Prpac/Prpats and both regions his companions as Prporuše, while at Pirot and Nišava District in Southern Serbia near Bulgarian border were called as dodolće and preperuđe, and as in Macedonia both names appear in the same song.